-Although brown rice might look unassuming, it is packed with more nutrients than many people may think.
-Because brown rice is not as processed, it still retains most of its essential nutrients such as magnesium, phosphorus, fiber, proteins, vitamins, and antioxidants.
+Although it might look unassuming, high-quality brown rice is packed with more nutrients than many may think.
+As brown rice isn’t so processed, it still retains most of its essential nutrients such as magnesium, phosphorus, fiber, proteins, vitamins, and antioxidants.

 Like sweet potatoes, brown rice does not require too much time and effort to cook.
 You can instead focus your attention on how to whip up the best tuna steak to enjoy with this healthy and fulfilling side dish.

 Are you a fan of tuna steak and cheese?
 If so, you should consider making cheese-stuffed mushrooms as your side dish.
 The nice fragrance of button mushrooms, the savory taste of cheese, combined with the rich flavor of tuna steak.
 Sounds amazing!